wifisensing/PicoScenes-Manual/source/temp-round-trip.rst

 Two QCA9300 NICs scan both the spectrum and bandwidth (Difficulty Level: Medium)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This experiment add just two new options to the above scenario.
-See ::ref:`dual_nics_scan` first.
+See :ref:`dual_nics_scan` first.
 The following the bash script that scans both the carrier frequency and bandwidth.
 The carrier frequency is the `inner loop` and bandwidth is the `outer loop`.

 .. code-block:: bash